ShizukaDonaghue/melting-snowman/TESTING.md

     </details>

 *I would like to be able to set the difficulty to suit my level.*
- * The player can select the number of lives from "6" or "8" or "10" to adjust the difficulty from the Rules screen above.
+ * The player can select the number of lives from "6", "8" or "10" to adjust the difficulty from the Rules screen above.

 *I would like feedback on each guess while playing the game.*
  * Each valid input is checked to see if it is in the word or is the actual word and feedback is given.